centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 - Simple link can now be created between a container and a view
 - Map server now supports metrics label with '=' and white spaces
 - Non-conventional metric labels do not cause map server to crash anymore
-- Configuration file for centreon map server is not replaced during upgrade anymore
+- Configuration file for Centreon map server is not replaced during upgrade anymore

 #### Enhancements